-Resilience, perseverance, curiosity, and the joy of learning: as adults we work hard to cultivate our children’s best qualities and arm them with the tools they need to succeed in life.
-For over 25 years, NSLA has captured the magic and hidden value of summer.
+Resilience, perseverance, curiosity, and the joy of learning: as adults, we work hard to cultivate our children’s best qualities and arm them with the tools they need to succeed in life.
+For 30 years, NSLA has captured the magic and hidden value of summer.
 We believe that by investing in summer learning, we can open doors and create new outcomes for young people.

 Our work is based on the simple idea that summer—a time that is easily overlooked yet critical to educational development—is bursting with possibility, and instrumental in closing the achievement gap between privileged children and less-resourced children.
 By casting a spotlight on summer learning loss, and galvanizing parents, educators, legislators, and community organizations to embrace the power of summer learning, we have created a space for greater achievement and potential for all children.

 We founded the summer learning movement to bring attention to opportunities for greater health and well-being for children and young people across the nation.
 As we approach our next 25 years, we continue to build a foundation for even greater possibilities.
 We create and collaborate on research and tools for program providers, advocates, families, and communities.
 Our Knowledge Center features many publications from partners, including The Wallace Foundation.

 To convince, connect, and equip providers, education leaders, families, and communities to deliver high-quality summer learning opportunities to our nation’s children and youth that help close the achievement gap and support healthy development.

 NSLA works closely with communities to develop and expand engaging and enriching summer learning to the young people who need it the most.
 NSLA also collaborates with summer learning programs to improve their offerings.

 Through partnerships with national organizations serving communities, media outreach and grassroots initiatives, NSLA builds awareness of the need to keep all kids learning, safe and healthy.